Initiation Love

-Initiation Love (Japanese: イニシエーション・ラブ) is a Japanese romance film directed by Yukihiko Tsutsumi.
+Initiation Love (イニシエーション・ラブ, Inishiēshon rabu) is a Japanese romance film directed by Yukihiko Tsutsumi.
 It was released in Japan on May 23, 2015.

 The film is based on a novel of the same name by Kurumi Inui.

 Plot

 During the 80s in Japan, a college student named Suzuki falls in love with Mayu, a dental hygienist.
 But dreams beckon him to Tokyo, forcing their relationship to become a long-distance one.
 As he develops insecurities in their long distance arrangement, his relationship with Miyako, a colleague, begins blurring the lines of friendship and temptation.
 Under this strain on their relationship, Mayu and Suzuki begin drifting apart.